-Mimi Eckel Vaughn, 46, Senior Vice President of Strategy and Shared Services.
+Mimi Eckel Vaughn, 47, Senior Vice President of Strategy and Shared Services.
 Ms. Vaughn joined the Company in September 2003 as vice president of strategy and business development.
 She was named senior vice president, strategy and business development in October 2006 and senior vice president of strategy and shared services in April 2009.
 Prior to joining the Company, Ms. Vaughn was executive vice president of business development and marketing, and acting chief financial officer from 2000 to 2001 for Link2Gov Corporation in Nashville.
 From 1993 to 1999, she was a consultant at McKinsey and Company in Atlanta.

-Paul D. Williams, 58, Vice President and Chief Accounting Officer.
+Paul D. Williams, 59, Vice President and Chief Accounting Officer.
 Mr. Williams joined the Company in 1977, was named director of corporate accounting and financial reporting in 1993 and chief accounting officer in April 1995.
 He was named vice president in October 2006.

-Matthew N. Johnson, 48, Treasurer.
+Matthew N. Johnson, 49, Vice President and Treasurer.
 Mr. Johnson joined the Company in 1993 as manager, corporate finance and was elected assistant treasurer in December 1993.
 He was elected treasurer in June 1996.
-He was named vice president finance in October 2006 and renamed treasurer in April 2011.
+He was named vice president finance in October 2006 and renamed treasurer in April 2011 after a period of service as chief financial officer of one of the Company's divisions.
 Prior to joining the Company, Mr. Johnson was a vice president in the corporate and institutional banking division of The First National Bank of Chicago.